 The next step for many UK retailers who are already successfully trading online and are looking to increase their brand reach is cross-channel e-commerce.
 Global retail statistics continue to display ongoing growth of the online retail cross-border phenomenon.
 The quickest way for retailers to “test the waters” in different regions is by selling through a marketplace such as Amazon or eBay – both of which have large International opportunities.

-The easiest way to then manage these marketplaces is by integrating them with your website admin system, using a custom middleware solution, a bespoke development in which Remarkable Commerce are very experienced in.
+The easiest way to then manage these marketplaces is by integrating them with your website admin system, using a custom middleware solution, a bespoke development in which Remarkable Commerce is very experienced.